dotCMS/docker/images/dotcms/README.md

 # Multi-Architecture Building
-dotCMS supports building images that target both amd64 and arm64 architecture.
+As of v.5.3.9, dotCMS supports building images that target both amd64 and arm64 architecture.
 To enable multiarch building, you need to use `docker buildx` and have defined a new builder (you might need to enable "experimental" features in order to enable `docker buildx`).
-You can see what buildx builders you have available by doing a `ls`:
+If you have `buildx` installed, you can see what buildx builders you have available by doing a `ls`:

 ```
 docker buildx ls